mkroening/async-mutex/README.md

 sacrificing performance.
 This is done by forcing a fair lock whenever a lock operation is starved for longer than 0.5 milliseconds.

 Each instance of `Mutex` requires 2 words of storage in addition to inner data.
+Some additional metadata gets allocated on the heap on first case of contention.

 ## Examples